 So this is the basis of the handicap system which allows you to monitor your progress and compete effectively.

-When we watch the golf competitions on the TV, the professionals are playing off scratch which is the equivalent of par for the course.
+When we watch golf competitions on TV, the professionals are playing off scratch which is the equivalent of par for the course.

-Like anything in life that is new, when a beginner starts to play they will need to learn, which will take time, but improvement comes with consistent steady practice.
+Like anything in life that is new, when a beginner starts to play they will need to learn the basics.
+This will take time, but improvement comes with consistent steady practice.

 To help this process and to balance the field between players of all standards the handicap system was introduced.

 So, in theory, a player with a handicap of 18, equivalent to one-shot a hole can still have a good game with a more experienced or lower handicap player.

 One great way to reduce your golf score is to improve your driving.